liamsain/liamsain.github.io/index.md

       {
         label: 'Oranges',
         count: this.orangesCount,
-        colour: 'orange'
+        activeColour: '#ffaa00',
+        backgroundColour: '#ffe8ba'

       },
       {
         label: 'Apples',
         count: this.applesCount,
-        colour: 'Green'
+        activeColour: '#03fc35',
+        backgroundColour: '#d1ffda'
       }
     ];
   }
 }
 ```

-OrangeApplesComparison has become a simple wrapper component for the CircularGraph component
+OrangeApplesComparison has become a simple wrapper for the CircularGraph component

 ## Difficulties when writing reusable components